 The Department must fully consider all other permanency options before implementing a permanency goal of independent living as another planned permanent living arrangement (APPLA).
-Department policy was changed in February 2016 to prohibit a permanency goal of independent living, which is the state's version of APPLA, for children younger than sixteen.
+Department policy prohibits a permanency goal of independent living, which is the state's version of APPLA, for children younger than sixteen.
 Many regions also require management approval for a goal of independent living.
 Although independent living is not the preferred goal, these youth often live in a stable setting with relatives or foster parents.